hackerbay/Employee-Handbook/general/guidelines/README.md

-## General Guidelines

-1. Do what is right for our **customers**.
-Do NOT F--K the Customer.
-You have food on your table because of him.
-1. Build **simple** software.
-Simple is a keyword here.
-What we build should be simple enough so it can be used by anyone.
-If it's not simle enough.
-Rethink.

 ## Intellectual Property and Code

 1. Take proper care of any **confidential** information you get from our customers and clients.